-The amount of pheromone which is deposited depends on the objective value $f{obj,l}$ of the matching solution in the feasible list, and on the weight $w{planet}$ .
-Once the pheromone update has been done for all the possible choices, the probability of selecting one of them is given by $p{P,(i,j)} = \tau{P,(i,j)} / \sum{j} \tau{P,(i,j)}$ , and a random selection is performed according to this probability distribution.
-Thus, the probability of choosing the jth planet increases according to how many times it generates a promising sequence (leading to a feasible solution), to the value of the feasible solution itself, and to the parameter $w{planet}$ .
+The amount of probability which is added depends on the objective value $y_l$ of the matching solution in the feasible list, and on the weight $w{planet}$ .
+Thus, the probability of choosing the $j^{\text{th}}$ planet increases according to how many times it generates a promising sequence (leading to a feasible solution), to the value of the feasible solution itself, and to the parameter $w{planet}$ .

 This mechanism is analogous to the pheromone deposition of standard ACO and aims at driving the search of the ants toward planetary sequences, which previously led to good solutions.
 In fact, those planets which generate (partial) sequences that appear either frequently in the feasible list, or rarely, but with low objective function are selected with higher probability.
 On the other hand, the probability of selecting other planets remains positive, such that one or more ants can probabilistically choose a planet that generates an undiscovered sequence.
 Note that, if the feasible list is empty, then all the planets have the same probability to be selected.
 The parameter $w{planet}$ controls the learning rate of the ants.
-A low value of $w{planet}$ will make the term $w{planet}/f{obj,l}$ small, and thus the probability distribution will not change much, even if the solution appears repeatedly in the feasible list, or with low values of $f{obj}$ .
+A low value of $w{planet}$ will make the term $w{planet}/y_l$ small, and thus the probability distribution will not change much, even if the solution appears repeatedly in the feasible list, or with low values of y.
 Thus, a relatively low value of $w{planet}$ will favour a global exploration of the search space, while a high value of $w{planet}$ will greatly increase the probability of choosing a planet which led to a feasible sequence.
 If the value of $w{planet}$ is high enough with respect to a reference objective value, then the ant will preferably choose a feasible sequence, rather than trying a new one, which has not proven to be feasible.
 For these reasons, we can say that low values of $w{planet}$ will favour local exploration of planetary sequences.

 The procedure iterates for all the legs of the problem, and for all the ants.
-At the end, all the odd entries of the temporary solution s contain a target planet and the planetary sequence is complete.
-The next step is to find the type of transfers for each leg, thus filling the even entries of s and complete the solution.
+At the end, all the odd entries of the temporary solution $\mathbf{s}$ contain a target planet and the planetary sequence is complete.
+The next step is to find the type of transfers for each leg, thus filling the even entries of $\mathbf{s}$ and complete the solution.